-As of 2020, nearly 100% of Japanese are online, smartphone penetration is around 80%, and over half of the population is using some form of social media in Japan.
+As of 2023, nearly all Japanese citizens have access to the internet, smartphone penetration is around 94%, and almost 75% of the population is using some form of social media.

 If you are considering entering the Japanese market, a better understanding of the social media landscape of Japan will help your brand determine where best to focus your time and efforts.

-While it is true that as Japanese consumers continue to embrace various SNS apps and services, the state of social media in Japan is showing greater alignment with larger global trends, the Japanese social media landscape still exhibits a number of unique characteristics, which can drastically impact both your strategy and chances for success in the Japanese market.
+This is because while it is true that social media in Japan does share some similarities with global trends, the Japanese social media landscape also exhibits a number of unique characteristics, which can drastically impact both your strategy and chances for success in the Japanese market.

 In Japan, Twitter is more popular than Facebook and this may be the only country where this is the case.

-Twitter claims to have as many as 35 million monthly active users (MAU) in Japan.
-With a total population of 127.3 million people in the country, this works out to 27.5% of the population.
+Twitter claims to have as many as 45 million monthly active users (MAU) in Japan.
+With a total population of 125.8 million people in the country, this works out to around 35% of the population.